Undeniably there is a huge variety of caffeinated drinks.

 For example, in a Venti cup, you usually get 4 pumps in the beverage.

-You can always ask for less or more pumps or to substitute them with an espresso shot or two, which would alter the Frappuccino viscosity and taste.
+You can always ask for fewer or more pumps, or to have them substituted with an espresso shot or two, which would alter the Frappuccino viscosity and taste.

 It will be a bit sweeter, you won’t feel quite as much bitterness and it will go through the straw easier.